 - 15 Among pulse EPR experiments there are two big families of techniques which can be summarized under the names 'hyperfine spectroscopy' and 'electron-electron dipolar spectroscopy'.
-Pulse electron-electron dipolar spectroscopy (PDS) techniques have a longer upper distance limit and can probe electron spin pairs separated by even beyond 10 nm.
-Thus, PDS techniques are considered as 'long-range structure' determination EPR techniques.
-Contrary, it is common to view hyperfine spectroscopy techniques in pulse EPR as 'local structure' determination techniques, mainly targeting magnetic nuclei with resolved hyperfine - 20 splitting, within the shell of not more than 1 nm.(Dikanov and Tsvetkov, 1992) The hyperfine techniques can further address nuclei beyond the 1 nm distance limit provided their homonuclear interaction is negligible.(Asanbaeva et al., 2023; Seal et al., 2023; Judd et al., 2022; Gauger et al., 2024)
+Pulse electron-electron dipolar spectroscopy (PDS) techniques have a longer upper distance limit and can probe electron spin pairs separated by even beyond 10 nm.(Endeward et al., 2022; Dorn et al., 2023) Thus, PDS techniques are able to provide long-range structural constraints.
+Contrary, it is common to view hyperfine spectroscopy techniques in pulse EPR as 'local structure' determination techniques, mainly targeting magnetic nuclei - 20 with resolved hyperfine splitting, within the shell of not more than 1 nm.(Dikanov and Tsvetkov, 1992) The hyperfine techniques can further address nuclei beyond the 1 nm distance limit provided their homonuclear interaction is negligible.(Meyer et al., 2020; Asanbaeva et al., 2023; Seal et al., 2023; Judd et al., 2022; Gauger et al., 2024)

 In the case of many magnetic nuclei present in the vicinity of a paramagnetic centre, those weakly coupled cannot be well resolved in the NMR spectrum forming a so-called matrix peak positioned at the corresponding nuclear Zeeman frequency.

 The intensity of the matrix peak can be used as a measure of the total number of weakly coupled nuclei, e.g. in the water accessibility experiments.(Volkov et al., 2009; Noethig-Laslo et al., 2004)

-In many samples, especially related to biological systems or organic materials, there is a large number of magnetic nuclei of the same sort, typically protons, coupled to each other by dipolar and exchange interaction.
-Such a network of coupled protons is called a 'proton spin bath' and it undergoes continuous quasi-stochastic local fluctuations of the spin states of individual protons.
-This process, called proton spin diffusion, covers regions rather close to the paramagnetic centres present
+In many samples, especially related to biological systems or organic materials, there is a large number of magnetic nuclei of the same sort, typically protons, coupled to each other by dipolar and J-coupling.
+Such a network of coupled protons is called a proton spin bath and it undergoes continuous quasi-stochastic local fluctuations of the spin states of individual

-- 30 individual protons.
-This process, called proton spin diffusion, covers regions rather close to the paramagnetic centres present in the sample.
-As a result of proton spin diffusion, electron spin senses a fluctuating hyperfine field formed by nearby protons.
-Accordingly, the resonance frequency of the electron spin fluctuates within the related hyperfine spectrum.
+- 30 protons.
+This process, called proton spin diffusion, (Abragam, 1961; Meier, 1994; Brown, 2007) covers regions rather close to the paramagnetic centres present in the sample.
+As a result of proton spin diffusion, electron spin senses a fluctuating hyperfine field formed by nearby protons and its resonance frequency also fluctuates.
 This process is called electron spectral diffusion.
-At short electron-proton distances the proton spin diffusion is blocked by the gradient of the electron's magnetic field.
-Thus, the hyperfine spectrum relevant for the electron spectral diffusion only includes weak - 35 couplings to those protons beyond the blocking limit for the nuclear spin diffusion.
-All the protons within the blocked range only contribute to the full hyperfine spectrum of a given electron spin as a shift but do not participate in the electron spectral diffusion process.
+(Klauder and Anderson, 1962; Hu and Walker, 1978; Portis, 1956) At short electron-proton distances the proton spin diffusion is blocked by the gradient of the electron's magnetic field.
+The currently available evaluations suggest that the electron - 35 spectral diffusion process is sensitive to the protons in a range that may start between 0.5 and 1 nm and may end between 1.5 nm and 3 nm, depending on typical strengths of proton-proton couplings which, in turn, are concentration-dependent.(Kuzin et al., 2022) All the protons within the blocked range only contribute to the full hyperfine spectrum of a given electron spin as a shift but do not participate in the electron spectral diffusion process.